-Mahratta The Mahrattas were a Hindu imperial power in India from the late seventeenth to early nineteenth centuries.
+Mahratta: The Mahrattas “(or ‘Marathas’) were a Hindu imperial power in India from the late seventeenth to early nineteenth centuries.

-Mogul The Empire of the Moguls (or Mughals) was dominant in Northern India (and for a time much of the sub-contiunent) between the seventeenth century and the establishment of British rule in the late eighteenth and early nineteenth centuries.
+Mogul: The Empire of the Moguls (or Mughals) was dominant in Northern India (and for a time much of the sub-continent) between the seventeenth century and the establishment of British rule in the late eighteenth and early nineteenth centuries.

 ©John McGivering 2011 All rights reserved